BarlowR/BarlowR.github.io/content/trips/2025-02-20-roldanillo-colombia/RoldanilloColombia20250220.md

 The trail meandered its way around the hillside, intersecting and diverging from other, less trod cow paths.
 A gate on the far side of the pasture put us in deep brush between two more barbed wire fences, seeming to indicate that the trail continued despite the defined path slowly petering out.
 Barry was gung-ho to continue, and we followed him through bushes, streams, and underbrush that caused a couple of us to get itchy scratches on our bare legs.

 We arrived at another gate, this time with clear evidence of lots of cow traffic on the other side.
 Up ahead on the hillside above the trail we spotted a bull and a cow mating.
-I picked up a large stick for some sort of self defense, in-case we interrupted the two and the bull didn't take it kindly.
+I picked up a large stick for some sort of self defense, in case we interrupted the two and the bull didn't take it kindly.

 The trail had been slowly climbing the canyon.
 Before the ridge to launch, it dove quickly downslope in a canyon with a stream at the bottom.
 We found a rickety covered bridge at the bottom of the canyon, crossing 15' over the running stream bed.
 There was what appeared to be a single track from a motorcycle imprinted on the dust, giving me confidence that the whole thing wouldn't collapse with the weight of me and my heavy bag.
 I crossed quickly nonetheless.